News in 2013

 December 3, 2013

 As one of the nation's leaders in education for sustainability, Lane has made a commitment to become carbon neutral.
 Becoming carbon neutral means reducing our use of fossil fuels and other greenhouse gases to the point where we can offset the effects of those emissions with things like vegetation grown on our property and purchasing green power from our utility.
 Achieving this commitment will be challenging and will involve the thoughtful participation of everyone at Lane and many others from our community.
 Lane currently has a Climate Action Plan that includes 61 actions toward reducing our carbon footprint.
 This year, the Institute for Sustainable Practices will be engaging the campus community in conversations about how to get all the way to our goal.
 In the coming weeks, you will see additional Lane Weekly announcements with more information and ways to get involved.
 In the meantime, please contact Jennifer Hayward if you have any questions or suggestions.
-Click here for more information.
+More information about Climate Commitment 2050.

 GREEN BUILDING PRACTICES IN THE BUILDING 11 REMODEL